An Integrative Protocol for Healing Attachment Wounds

 7) Stabilization and Integration of Structurally Dissociated Parts

 In more extreme cases of neglect and trauma, structural dissociation occurs.
 Babies and young children have immature nervous systems and rely on caretakers to help regulate their needs and disturbances.
 There are two kinds of regulation: 1) interactive regulation – being soothed by others, and 2) auto-regulation – soothing oneself.
 Chronologically, the first precedes the second; being adequately soothed by others provides the foundation for learning how to soothe oneself.
-In the absence of interactive regulation, the child must find his/her own way to cope and structural dissociation is the most common solution.
+In the absence of interactive regulation, the child must find his/her/their own way to cope and structural dissociation is the most common solution.
 SR does not reconstitute the trauma vortex.
 Consequently, these dissociated parts feel safer to emerge (or be invited) into the positive resourced field for stabilization and healing.
-The missed developmental stage of interactive regulation may be creatively imagined in order to provide the experience of loving care and safety.
+The missed developmental stage of interactive regulation may be creatively imagined and neurologically installed in order to provide the experience of loving care and safety.
 This allows fragmented parts to reintegrate and orient in present time.
-As the clinician, SR supports you in creating an environment in which interactive regulation is taking place.
-Your interest, your inquiries, your repetition of the client’s words, and your mirroring help supply the missing developmental stage.
-SR is also designed to encourage self- regulation and the development of self-soothing in order to sustain gains.
+As the clinician, SR supports the client in creating an environment in which interactive regulation is taking place.
+The clinician’s genuine interest, inquiries, repetition of the client’s words, and mirroring help supply the missing developmental stage.
+SR is also designed to encourage self-regulation and the development of self-soothing in order to maintain optimal arousal as well as sustain gains.

 8) Applicable to a Wide Range of Clients

 Typically, SR with clients takes anywhere from one session to many months or years depending upon the depth of attachment wounding and the fragility of the client’s ego.
-Extended SR is especially important for highly traumatized clients who have requested EMDR work and our clinical assessment is they are too dysregulated and do not have the ego strength necessary for a positive outcome.
+Extended SR is especially important for highly traumatized clients who have requested EMDR work and the clinician’s assessment is they are too dysregulated and do not have the ego strength necessary for a positive outcome.
 A common question asked by my consultees is, “How do I tell a client they are not ready for EMDR in a way that does not make them feel bad about themselves?”
-Rather than tell the client he/she is not ready (which may indeed have a negative impact on their already tenuous self-esteem,) SR is an EMDR based resource protocol, which is clinically sound with a wider range of clients.
-The focus on developing positive neurological networks becomes empowering for the client and fosters a more natural “buy-in” to the therapeutic process.
+Rather than tell the client they are not ready (which may indeed have a negative impact on their already tenuous self-esteem,) SR is offered as an EMDR based resource protocol and may be presented as such.
+SR is designed to be clinically sound with a wider range of clients.
+Its focus on developing positive neurological networks becomes empowering for the client and fosters a more natural “buy-in” to the therapeutic process.
+Dysregulation and/or resistance are less likely to occur.
 SR is also an effective alternative healing modality with clients for whom trauma based EMDR may never be indicated.

 9) Subjective to Objective Memory

 Adaptive resolution to disturbance may occur entirely within the positively integrated resourced field.
-Frequently, I have found that once a client is fully resourced with SR his/her perspective on the disturbing event evolves from a personal narrative to a more reality based and objective memory.
+Frequently, I have found that once a client is fully resourced with SR his/her/their perspective on the disturbing event evolves from a subjective personal narrative to a more objective reality based narrative.
+Parnell (2007) referred to this phenomenon as the shift from, “subjective to objective memory.”
 It is a very different psychological constellation to say, “It happened to me,” vs. “It happened.”
-In a place of relative neutrality, the client is less likely to project the past onto the future.
-A stronger reality orientation results in a lowering of disturbance.
+In a place of relative objective neutrality, the client is less likely to project the past onto the future.
+A stronger reality orientation results in a lowering of disturbance on past events.

 Even with just one session of SR, much can be learned about the clients’ processing style as well as their readiness to do EMDR trauma work.
-By introducing extended BLS in a less evocative situation, the clinician can discern whether the client has a tendency to flood or dissociate as well as their processing style.
-We learn whether they process quickly or slowly or whether they are a linear processor (likely to remain in one neural network) or a tangential processor (likely to activate multiple networks.)
+By introducing extended BLS in a less evocative situation, the clinician can discern whether the client tends to flood or dissociate as well as their processing style.
+In cases where there is significant flooding and dissociation, I recommend not using BLS or using very short sets with keen attention to helping keep the client in an optimal arousal zone.
+We quickly learn whether the client processes quickly or slowly or whether they are a linear processor (likely to remain in one neural network) or a tangential processor (likely to activate multiple networks.)
 This positions the clinician to better navigate the time management aspect of EMDR sessions and to formulate a therapeutic plan tailored to the client’s processing style.